znake77/PokerBankrollManagement/README.md

 # Poker Bankroll Management

 This script is your ultimate poker bankroll management tool, designed to help you keep track of your poker winnings and losses.
 It works by allowing you to add your winnings, subtract your losses, and display your current bankroll.
+Additionally, it allows you to save and load different sessions.
 Here's how it can help you:

 1. **Add Winnings**: The script provides a function to add your winnings to your bankroll.
 You simply need to enter the amount you've won, and the script will add it to your bankroll.